Santiago Ramos (racing driver)

-Santiago Ramos Reynoso (born 26 January 2004) is a Mexican racing driver who last competed in the FIA Formula 3 Championship for Van Amersfoort Racing.
+Santiago Ramos Reynoso (born 26 January 2004) is a Mexican former racing driver who last competed in the FIA Formula 3 Championship for Van Amersfoort Racing.

 Career

 Karting

 Between 2017 and 2019, Ramos competed in various karting championships, as the German Karting Championship and the WSK Euro Series.

 Formula 4

 Ramos racing in the 2021 Italian F4 Championship at the Red Bull Ring.

 Ramos competed in the final three rounds of the 2019 Italian F4 Championship with DR Formula by RP Motorsport, where he had a highest finish of 20th.
 He then signed with Jenzer Motorsport to compete in the 2020 Italian F4 Championship, though he would not appear until the fourth round.
 From then, he scored regular points and finished 16th in the standings, with a best finish of fifth.

 In 2021, Ramos continued racing for Jenzer in Italian F4, this time with a view of completing the full season.
 However, he withdrew from round 2 at the Misano World Circuit due to an injury and did not appear at the following event.
 He finished 22nd in the standings, having scored on three occasions.
-He also contested the opening round of the F4 Spanish Championship that year, scoring a podium at Spa.
+Ramos also contested the opening round of the F4 Spanish Championship that year, scoring a podium at Spa.